tecla5/easy-graphql-auth/Readme.md

 ### GraphQL auth

 - `@tecla5/gql-auth` - GraphQL authentication
-- `@tecla5/easy-gql-auth` - Efficient setup of GraphQL authentication flow

-Note that `easy-gql-auth` is designed to work well with *auth0* but can be configuted to support alternative auth providers

 ### Auth0

 - `@tecla5/easy-auth0-lock` - Efficient setup of GraphQL authentication with Auth0 Lock

+`easy-gql-auth0` is designed to work well with *auth0* but can be configuted to support alternative auth providers

 `easy-auth0-lock` can be made to work with various Auth0 authentication systems beyond *Lock*, including [passwordless](https://auth0.com/passwordless) with [magic link email](https://auth0.com/docs/connections/passwordless/email) or [sms](https://auth0.com/docs/connections/passwordless/sms).

 Notably a `setup` method is included which should facilitate full setup of all the pieces for a full 2-phase Auth provider signin and GraphQL signin flow with all the "bells and whistles".

+## Full 2-phase auth flow

+- `@tecla5/easy-gql-auth0` - Efficient setup of full Auth0 and GraphQL authentication flow

 ## Demo apps